miversen33/Timeshot/doc/implementation.md

   - exclude
     - directory/files that should be excluded.
 Can be one string delimited with colons (EG --exclude /dir1:/dir2), or can be included multiple times (EG --exclude /dir1 --exclude /dir2)
   - compress-type
+     - Valid options
+         - tar
+         - gz
-    - default will be tar.gz
+         - tar.gz
-      - Also will support zip (maybe rar?)
+         - zip
-    - Option None can be provided, this will not compress the incremental snapshots.
-Not recommended
+         - raw (uncompressed, Not recommended)